marionnevq/PurpleBug-Exam/README.md

 Note: The following assets are used from the following sources:

-BGM - zapsplat.com
+-BGM - zapsplat.com
-Tile Palette (environment only) - Unity asset store - Aekiro
+-Tile Palette (environment only) - Unity asset store - Aekiro

 The rest of the assets are created by me.